 We welcome members with physical or intellectual disabilities, and we’ll include you in as many activities as possible.
 Some of the Groups specialise in activities for Scouts with disabilities, while all of them will do their best to make you feel welcome and included.

 You can probably help us learn some useful skills too.
 Scouts have tried their hands at reading Braille and communicating with Auslan sign language.
 Some have even tried painting their Leader with a paint brush held in their feet!

 We want to broaden our understanding of your everyday challenges, so we can help remove the barriers.

 Scouts come from many different backgrounds and cultures.

 Many Scouts were born overseas or raised by parents who’ve retained traditions from other countries.
 All new members are welcomed into their Scout Groups and treated with respect.

 Inclusiveness and diversity are values at the heart of Scouting activities.
 Members from different ethnic backgrounds can help their group learn about cultures, languages and spiritual beliefs.
 Younger Scouts might start a conversation through tasting foods from different nations.
 Older Scouts are encouraged to appreciate social and political differences at a deeper level, preparing them for travel or career.

 Scouts Victoria welcomes members from all religions and we encourage the spiritual development of our members.

 It’s true that Scouting was founded on traditional Christian values, and Sir Robert Baden-Powell often referred to God.
 But, as the movement grew, his writings and speeches referred to all religions.

 In the century since then, we’ve continued to adapt and evolve, welcoming all faiths.
-The Scout promise refers to “my God” instead of “God”.
+The Scout promise refers to “my spiritual beliefs” instead of “God”.